 8.1 Except as provided for in clause 8.2, where practicable, an employee must not be required to work for more than five hours without a break for a meal.
-The meal break must be for a period of between 30 minutes and 60 minutes not less than 30 minutes and not more than 60 minutes.
+The meal break must be for a period of not less than 30 minutes and not more than 60 minutes.